ElkanaRahadian/images-in-readme/README.md

 # Adding Image in README

 ## Overview
-Hosting Images for Readme using github issues
+Hosting Images in Readme using github issues

 ## Features
 - Adding images to Readme.md